Arfeu/TribalWars/README.md

 You can speedup the process of farming, just downgrade the 1000 in 1000 * Random() to e.g: 500 or 250.

+PS: If you intend to use it without modifications, be sure to add your name and a CustomCode in my memoization repo in the log file.
+You find two examples there.
+(The Bot fetches the data and checks if your name is given).

 -----------------------------------------